proxmox/proxmox-offline-mirror/docs/offline-media.rst

 Either run the ``setup`` wizard again, or use the ``config medium add`` command.
-For example, to define a new medium containing the `proxmox-ve-bullseye-no-subscription` and `debian-bullseye` mirrors, run the following command:
+For example, to define a new medium containing the `proxmox-ve-bookworm-no-subscription` and `debian-bookworm` mirrors, run the following command:

 .. code-block:: console

   proxmox-offline-mirror config medium add \
-   --id pve-bullseye \
+   --id pve-bookworm \
-   --mirrors proxmox-ve-bullseye-no-subscription \
+   --mirrors proxmox-ve-bookworm-no-subscription \
-   --mirrors debian-bullseye \
+   --mirrors debian-bookworm \
    --sync true \
    --verify true \
    --mountpoint /path/where/medium/is/mounted